Sparkes7/Hot-Takes-Only/README.md

 #### User stories:

 - I want to see a random movie when I open the website
+- I want to be able to submit a Hot Take using a form
 - I want to assign an emoji based on feeling, to go with the Hot Take
 - I want the website to feature some animation for visual feedback
 - I want to be able to access the website on my mobile device and have